The new NMC Fitness Center

 - Volleyball, Basketball, Softball, Soccer, Weightlifting, Aikido, Tae Kwon Do, Kuntaw, Judo, Swing, Latin and Slow Dancing, Hip-Hop Dance

 In addition to these credit courses, the Physical Education program offers non-credit recreational opportunities.
-For a fee, you may join the Health and Fitness Center, which is equipped with weight machines, exercise bikes, treadmills, stair climbers, elliptical trainers and ski machines.
+For a fee, you may join the Health and Fitness Center, which is equipped with weight machines, exercise bikes, treadmills, stair climbers and elliptical trainers.
 Intramural sports start in the fall with outdoor co-ed kickball and flag football and then move indoors in the winter with co-ed dodge ball, soccer, basketball and volleyball.

 Most Physical Education credits will transfer to four-year schools in Michigan.
-Check with the Counseling office for requirements at specific schools.
+Check with the Advising Center for requirements at specific schools.